lazywithclass/jgarth/README.md

 A module that brings the ACID where it's needed, typically in Amazon DynamoDB.

+### Progress

+This is still under development, right now I'm working on:
+* delete transation after a successfull commit
+* write integration tests around `transactional` to be sure that it works with 2+ saves

 ### Usage

-This is still very actively developed but the final API should be like:
+This is still under development but the final API should be like:

 ```javascript
 updateQuestion(questionQuery, function(e, updatedQuestion) {